 Astrophotography is the new kid on the block and it's here to stay.
 The advancement in camera and lens technology in the last 10 years has opened the door to capturing images that were essentially impossible in the past.
 The speed of the Sensor or film just wasn't enough to capture the landscape and night sky together.
 Now even a basic DSLR or Mirrorless camera can capture some amazing images.
 Unfortunately, it's not as easy as it sounds.
 How do I stop the stars from trailing? or How can I focus at night? are just 2 of the questions that need answering.
 People have asked why they should attend one of my workshops?
 Firstly I have been shooting the night sky since 1983, I am an internationally recognised amateur astronomer and winner of the prestigious Lone Star Observers award at the Texas Star Party.
 I have even discovered a Planetary Nebula which is called Murrell 1.

 For my Astrophotography workshop, you will need to take a trip to Gresford in the Hunter Valley near the foothills of the Barrington Tops range.
 The sky is Dark and the property we stay at is pure luxury.
-The property as 6 separate bedrooms so I have a maximum of only 5 attendees at each workshop.
-You each get your own private room many with ensuite, a large comfortable room where we will learn the process the images taken.
+The property has 6 separate bedrooms so I have a maximum of only 5 attendees at each workshop.
+You each get your own private room many with ensuite, a large comfortable room where we will learn the process of the images taken.
 Other amenities on site are a games room, a Pool, amazing local wildlife and a full kitchen if you would like to prepare your own meals.
 Rather than cook, the local pub has the best Bistro I have ever been to and the local café cooks a great Bacon and Egg roll as well as a good coffee.

 We spend 2 nights under the dark skies on an amazing property with some amazing and interesting scenes for Nightscapes.
-I have also gained permission from several locals properties to use their locations for some different foreground interests.
+I have also gained permission from several local properties to use their locations for some different foreground interests.
 The first night you will learn the basics, how to focus, how to calculate the exposure time for your camera and lens to prevent star trailing and the general setup and settings for the camera.
 We then advance into how to shoot star trails and even timelapse.
 The following morning after breakfast we start the processing.
 We start with the processing of a single image, shot the previous evening.
 Then onto how to apply that process to multiple images.
 After a lunch break, you learn how to build a star trail image.
 After dinner, we head out again to shoot the second night under the dark skies.

-These Workshops are a unique opportunity to learn about nightscape photography and Astronomy from one of Australia’s leading amateur astronomers.
+These workshops are a unique opportunity to learn about nightscape photography and Astronomy from one of Australia’s leading amateur astronomers.

 Dates for 2021